FriendsOfREDAXO/for_sa11y/README.md

 FOR sa11y adds ["Sa11y"](https://sa11y.netlify.app) to the REDAXO frontend.

 Sa11y visually highlights content issues at the source with a simple tooltip on how to fix them.
-Sa11y is not a comprehensive code analysis tool.

 AddOn-Lead: